disclaimer

 How to Seal a Criminal Record in Texas

-The processes of sealing criminal records in Texas are provided under Article411 of the Texas Government Code.
+The processes for sealing criminal records in Texas are outlined in the Texas Government Code (Article 411).
 Generally, there are two types of sealing in the state: automatic non-disclosure and non-disclosure with a petition.

 Automatic non-disclosure is provided for first-time misdemeanor offenses.
 The offender does not need to wait for a stipulated time or file any petition.
 However, records pertaining to traffic offenses are exempt from this rule.

 Non-disclosure with a petition applies to all other offenses that do not fall under the umbrella of automatic non-disclosure.
 To be eligible to file for a motion to seal, petitioners must complete a waiting period as contained in Texas Penal Code Chapters 20, 21, 22, 25, 42, or 46.
-Under this statute, repeat misdemeanor offenders will wait for 2 years while those guilty of a felony will wait for 5 years.
+Under this statute, repeat misdemeanor offenders typically wait for 2 years, while those guilty of a felony usually wait for 5 years.

 Ex-offenders are required to follow the following steps to seal their records: